 The Foundations program believes in a tensegrity design structure that builds, cultivates, and fosters a creative, collaborative, resilient and culturally curious community of artists, scholars, educators, and practitioners.

 The Foundations program in the College of Visual Arts and Design provides a broad foundation to develop the practical skills and conceptual methodologies necessary to enter any of the visual arts majors within the college.
 The program promotes the understanding of historic and contemporary currents and their relationships.

 The Foundations program takes as its mission to equip and nurture a community of first-year students with intercultural curiosity, transformable and transferable skills and knowledge.
-Students will be taught to embrace failure, succeed in a subsequent study, and become creative and resilient global citizens, artists, scholars, educators, practitioners, and leaders in their chosen field.
+Students will be taught to embrace failure, succeed in a subsequent study, and become creative and resilient global citizens, artists, scholars, educators, practitioners and leaders in their chosen fields.